sttoracle/ORACASB/README.md

 > The other summary cards on the Dashboard Summary tab, such as Suspicious and normal IP addresses, display statistics for specific types of activity that may or may not be suspicious.
 For each summary card, you can:
 View the summary statistics displayed, Hover over parts of the card to see additional information in pop-ups, and to identify links, click any link in the card to see more detailed information, click the Help icon Image of Help icon in the upper-right corner to see online help about the type of information displayed in any particular card.

-## **Exercise 2 .
+## **Exercise 2.
 Sanctioned Application Onboarding**
 ___
 ### **Overview**:
-In this session you will be using the Oracle CASB Cloud Service UI to onboard a Salesforce Developer Account into your assigned Oracle CASB Cloud Service tenant.
+In this session, you will be using the Oracle CASB Cloud Service UI to onboard a Salesforce Developer Account into your assigned Oracle CASB Cloud Service tenant.

 ### **Exercise**:

-#### **STEP 1** Pre-configure your Salesforce Developer Account for this exercise :
+#### **STEP 1** Pre-configure your Salesforce Developer Account for this exercise:

-Sign into your Salesforce account and nativate to the Setup section .
+Sign into your Salesforce account and navigate to the Setup section.

  We’ll configure some sample security settings within Salesforce.
 In the setup menu, use the upper-left Quick Find box to search for “*Password Policies*” (no quotes).
 ![](images/CASB/01-quick-find-box.png)